rbales79/ansible-docker-ucp/README.md

 Docker Enterprise Edition (EE) is designed for enterprise development and IT teams who build, ship and run business critical applications in production at scale.
 Docker EE is integrated, certified and supported to provide enterprises with the most secure container platform in the industry to modernize all applications.
 An application-centric platform, Docker EE is designed accelerate and secure across the entire software supply chain, from development to production running on any infrastructure.

 More information about Docker Enterprise Edition can be found here: [https://www.docker.com/enterprise-edition](https://www.docker.com/enterprise-edition)

-## About Simplivity

-Simplivity is an enterprise-grade hyper-converged platform uniting best-in-class data services with the world's bestselling server.

-Rapid proliferation of applications and the increasing cost of maintaining legacy infrastructure causes significant IT challenges for many organisations.
-With HPE SimpliVity, you can streamline and enable IT operations at a fraction of the cost of traditional and public cloud solutions by combining your IT infrastructure and advanced data services into a single, integrated solution.
-HPE SimpliVity is a powerful, simple, and efficient hyperconverged platform that joins best-in-class data services with the world's best-selling server and offers the industry's most complete guarantee.

-More information about Simplivity can be found here: [https://www.hpe.com/us/en/integrated-systems/simplivity.html](https://www.hpe.com/us/en/integrated-systems/simplivity.html)

 ## Assumptions

 The present document assumes a minimum understanding in concepts like virtualization, containerization and some knowledge around Linux and VMWare technologies.